-I’ve been fortunate to work with a lot of radio legends during my career but the most memorable has to be Jack McCoy.(pictured with me above) I’ve known Jack since 1972 when the station I was with in Toronto, CFTR, bought his “Last Contest” which necessitated that my counterpart from Hamilton, Chuck Camroux and I having to travel to San Diego in the middle of winter. (oh darn)
+I’ve been fortunate to work with a lot of radio legends during my career, however the most memorable has to be Jack McCoy.(pictured with me above) I’ve known Jack since 1972 when the station I was with in Toronto, CFTR, bought his “Last Contest” which necessitated that my counterpart from Hamilton, Chuck Camroux and I having to travel to San Diego in the middle of winter. (oh darn)

 Unfortunately, I couldn’t find the air conditioner so I called the front desk to ask for help, they said, “Walk over to the sliding glass doors, open them, and then let God do his thing.

 Early the next morning, we headed to Santee where the KCBQ studios were located to meet with Jack and cut our promos.
 What I remember the most about that meeting was how much he reminded me of Clint Eastwood.
 He wore a leather cowboy hat, a poncho, boots, and even smoked those small cigars just like Clint did in his spaghetti westerns.
 Jack’s voice though sounded more like Rod Serling’s than it did Clint’s and here’s where it gets a little crazy.
 After interviewing Chuck and me about our stations, he used his great voice to ad-lib our promos which blew me away then and still does.

 A couple of years later when I moved to Indianapolis to be the National PD of Fairbanks Broadcasting, Jack owned a research company called Ram Research.
 I think I bought almost everything he had, but before I did, I insisted that he cut me some promos which he agreed to do if I stayed in the studio with him.

 Taking no notes, he would begin our session by interviewing out of me what it was that I was trying to communicate with the promo.
 Next, he’d ask if I had any movie soundtrack albums which I did, and after listening to a few tracks, he’d say, “Ok, I’m ready … Roll tape.”